MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

      Monitor configuration changes including remote configuration manipulation.

--   **Cloud Discovery:** Are new, unsanctioned, apps being used in your organization?
+-   **Cloud Discovery:** Are new apps being used in your organization?
 Do you have a problem of Shadow IT apps being used that you don't know about?

      Rate overall risk for each cloud app based on regulatory and industry certifications and
     best practices, enables you to monitor the number of users, activities, traffic volume and typical usage hours for